 If you get into an accident with an uninsured or underinsured driver, he or she may be unable to pay for your losses.
 Even though that driver should be financially responsible, a lack of insurance may make it impossible for the driver to pay your settlement.
 In these situations, a claim with your insurance company may provide compensation instead.
 If you have uninsured or underinsured motorist insurance, this will cover your damages.
 If your insurer denies the claim or you do not have this coverage, a lawsuit may be your only other outlet to pursue recovery.

-Do not claim fault for a car, truck or motorcycle accident.
+Do not claim fault for a car, truck accident or motorcycle accident in New Mexico.
 Do not admit you were at fault to the other driver, the police or your insurance company.
 Instead, wait for an investigation of the accident to determine its cause.
 Factors you are unaware of could have contributed to the crash, such as a dangerous roadway or the other driver’s comparative fault.
 Admitting fault right away could end an investigation and place 100% liability with you, even if you were not actually 100% responsible.

 The police and insurance companies may investigate your car accident after you submit an insurance claim.
 If you hire a lawyer, the firm will also assign staff to investigate the crash.
 Determining fault may take analyzing the scene of the accident, looking through photographs, reading police reports and speaking to eyewitnesses.
 If another driver caused your accident, that party will owe you compensation through his or her insurance company under New Mexico’s fault laws.